Can-ZHOU/Spatial-Logic/README.md

-### Code & Data for Paper: (Submitted to Journal of Artificial Intelligence Research)
+### Code & Data for Paper: (Accepted by Journal of Artificial Intelligence Research)
 ## A Logic of Directions and its Finite Axiomatisability over 2D Euclidean Space

 ### Set Up && Environment